JosiahMcMillan/PresDebates/README.md

 install_github("JosiahMcMillan/presdebates")
 ```

-Alternatively, you can download transcripts.rda directly from the `data` folder.
+Alternatively, you can download pres_debates.rda or pres_debates.csv directly from the `data` folder.

 ## Example